Best Places in Dublin to Get Sweets and a Caffeine Fix

 Nestled in between Camden Street and Pleasants Place, The Cake Caf� is one of Dublin's hidden gems.
 Every aspect of this building has been thought through from the solar paneling that powers the caf� to their ethical coffee and, most importantly, their food and cakes.
 If you're looking to sample baked goods of the highest order, order a cake or small treats for any occasion, or simply enjoy lunch using fresh, local ingredients then this is the perfect place to slip into.
 There is also a range of trendily designed tea towels and aprons to enjoy at home. ((01) 478 9394)

 Looking over the Wall of Fame in Temple Bar, Roasted Brown is the go-to coffee shop in the tourist mecca.
 Starting off as a travelling van this speciality coffee vendor is now located on the first floor of Filmbase, Dublin's filmmaker resource centre.
-Roasted Brown serves great 3FE coffee with great sweet treats and salads to help you while away and afternoon on its couches.
+Roasted Brown serves great coffee - it has recently become a roaster and wholesaler - accompanied by treats and salads to help you while away and afternoon on its couches.
 Here you can enjoy your coffee black, with milk, filtered, as an espresso or filter-brewed for two in a Chemex.
 Check out their Facebook and Twitter for news about cultural nights and gigs that they often host too. (-)

 The Queen of Tarts is so good they have two venues one in the heart of Temple Bar on Cow's Lane and the original branch on Dame Street.
 Sisters Regina and Yvonne Fallon took their experience working as pastry chefs in New York and opened a haven for sugar junkies and coffee lovers alike.
 Their coffee is freshly ground Lavazza and some of their delicious sweet concoctions include Bailey's chocolate chip cheesecake, tangy lemon meringue tart and warm plum tart - something to suit everyone's tastes.
 The prices are great, the interior is inviting and the food is second to none.
 (353-1-670-7499)

 Brother Hubbard is a recent addition to trendy Capel Street and they're setting the bar high.
 Coffee and tea is sourced from two of the best Dublin suppliers, 3FE and Wall and Keogh and their homemade drinks including orange and lemon barley water and rose, raspberry and apple are refreshing and different.
-The newly opened courtyard includes an entirely edible garden and they are currently nominated for 'best scone in Ireland'.
-The baked goods and lunch menu are of a truly high standard and it's best to show up early in order to get the full quota of choice, you won't be disappointed.
+In recent months they have really stepped up their sweet treat offerings and there are now a range of baked goods from scones to friandes as well more dessert-style items.
+If you crave something sweet in the morning to start off your day you also can't go wrong with one of their cinnamon or chocolate scrolls.
 (01-441 11 12)

 About Emily Carson